5 Day Ma Pi Leng Pass Itinerary (from Hanoi)

 Ideally, the Ma Pi Leng Pass should be done over three or more consecutive days.
 The distances covered are relatively short, but don’t let that fool you into thinking this is a one day ride.

 In some sections, the route is so remote in parts that even a minor breakdown means hours and hours of delay.
-To put this into perspective, it took us four hours to wheel a motorbike with a flat tyre to the next farmers hut.
-Luckily there was a tyre pump available.
+To put this into perspective, it took us four hours to wheel a motorbike with a flat tire to the next farmer’s hut.
+Luckily there was a tire pump available.

 However, when the fog clears up you will be looking at some of the most amazing views in all of Asia.
 You will have the chance to meet people from a culture you will not find elsewhere and possibly never see again.